displaydata/view-dc-events/README.md

 ```$ sudo usermod -g docker <user>```

 **NOTE:** Don’t forget to logout / login if you change group or user id’s

+**NOTE:** This set of containers only supports Elasticsearch's 7.4 release.

+Be aware that dashboards exported from this setup and imported into earlier or later Elasticsearch instances may not render properly.